NHL Stanley Cup Preview & Betting Guide

 • 11 - Detroit Red Wings

-By far the most successful team in winning the Stanley Cup is the Montreal Canadiens, they have won it a total of twenty-four times and have a .727 win percentage when making the finals having also lost nine times, a lot of their wins came some time ago, they made ten consecutive finals between 1951 & 1960 winning six of those including five consecutive.
-They made a total of six finals in the 1960s with a very good return of five Stanley Cup wins, they won all six finals they appeared in during the 1970s and they won their last final in 1993 which was also the last final series that they made, so whilst they have a good record, their recent record is not so good.
+By far the most successful team in winning the Stanley Cup is the Montreal Canadiens, they have won it a total of twenty-four times and have a .706 win percentage when making the finals having also lost ten times, a lot of their wins came some time ago, they made ten consecutive finals between 1951 & 1960 winning six of those including five consecutive.
+They made a total of six finals in the 1960s with a very good return of five Stanley Cup wins, they won all six finals they appeared in during the 1970s and they won their last Stanley Cup in 1993, their only final appearance since was in 2021, so whilst they have a good record, their recent record is not so good.

 The Toronto Maple Leafs are in the same boat as the Canadiens with all of their wins coming early on, in fact, their last success, which was the thirteenth time they had lifted the Stanley Cup was back in 1967, between 1942 and 1967 they made it to twelve finals and had an excellent record by winning ten of those, they have appeared in a total of twenty-one finals and have notched up a total of thirteen wins, which makes their win percentage in the final .619.